-Salmon Habitat Enhancement and Bridge Replacement Project Environmental Assessment Disturbed areas of the streambank would be regraded and revegetated.
+Use of Alice Eastwood Road would follow procedures to protect the waterline discussed above in creek construction methods.
+As with this creek construction use of the campground area as a staging area, State Parks may choose to temporarily close the campground, depending on the period and duration of its use.
+Disturbed areas of the streambank would be regraded and revegetated.
 Area where asphalt is removed for trail rerouting would be decompacted and revegetated as described for the Creek Restoration Actions.
-Materials from demolition of Bridges 1, 2, and 3 would be removed using the existing trail system on the east side of Redwood Creek.
+Materials from demolition of Bridges 1, 2, and 3 would be removed using the existing trail system.
 Bridge 4 would be removed using the Alice Eastwood Road.
 Materials for Bridges 1, 2, and 3 would be transported along the trails along Redwood Creek.
 Materials for Bridge 4 would likely be transported on Alice Eastwood Road.
 Precaution would be taken to protect the existing boardwalk, and when necessary the boardwalk would be replaced in kind if damaged.